Parking in Amsterdam

 You now have to input your vehicle registration (number plate) into the meter - there is no longer a need to display a ticket - although a receipt can be requested.
-Note that payment can only be made by either Dutch 'PIN' debit cards or international credit cards (Mastercard/Visa/Amex) - coins are no longer accepted.
+Note that payment can only be made by debit or credit cards (Mastercard/Visa/Amex) - coins are no longer accepted.

-Parking for longer periods does lower this rate.
+Parking for longer periods does lower this rate a little.
 From 0900, parking day rates Mon-Sat cost €30 (until 1900), €36 (until 2100) and €45 (until midnight).
 Sunday rates are €21, €27 and €36 respectively.

-Traffic wardens patrol the city and have the power to issue tickets (fine: €55.50), clamp illegally parked vehicles or tow away persistent offenders.
+Traffic wardens patrol the city and have the power to issue tickets, clamp illegally parked vehicles or tow away persistent offenders.

-The largest and cheapest car park in central Amsterdam is Parking Centrum Oosterdok which charges a fixed €10 for 5-24 hours.
+The largest car park in central Amsterdam is Parking Centrum Oosterdok which charges a fixed €20 for 5-24 hours.
 It is located just east of central station.

-P1 Amsterdam Centre (pictured left, opposite central station) offers a pre-booked online rate of €20 for 24 hours.
+IJDock car park has a pre-booked €10 24 hour rate offer, P1 Amsterdam Centre (pictured left, opposite central station) offers a pre-booked online rate of €20 for 24 hours.

 The following is a list of car parks within Amsterdam city centre: